10 effective ways to improve your employee experience today

 What do you think separates the winners from the losers in your industry?
 A good product?
 A large customer base?
 A strong vision?
 All of these factors, and many more, play a role, but you might be surprised by how vital one element is - employee experience.

-In IBM’s report ‘The Financial Impact of a Positive Employee Experience’, organizations in the top 25% of employee experience report nearly three times the return on assets and double the return on sales compared to businesses in the bottom quartile.
+In IBM’s report ‘The Financial Impact of a Positive Employee Experience’, organisations in the top 25% of employee experience report nearly three times the return on assets and double the return on sales compared to businesses in the bottom quartile.

 Perhaps you’re surprised by what a gigantic impact employee experience can have on a business’s bottom line, but if you consider that satisfied employees are more likely to work hard for the company, and high engagement rates lead to lower turnover and absenteeism, the numbers start to add up.